ezsystems/commerce-documentation/docs/guide/checkout/checkout_features/order/order_splitting_for_multishop.md

 }
 ```

-The `MULTISHOP_ORDER` sttribute which is set in the `dataMap` indicates if the order comes from the main shop.
+The `MULTISHOP_ORDER` attribute which is set in the `dataMap` indicates if the order comes from the main shop.

 ``` php
 $copiedBasket->addToDataMap(true, self::MULTISHOP_ORDER);